Elizabeth Fry

-Elizabeth Fry (née Gurney; 21 May 1780 – 12 October 1845), sometimes referred to as Betsy Fry was an English prison reformer, social reformer, philanthropist and Quaker.
+Elizabeth Fry (née Gurney; 21 May 1780 – 12 October 1845), sometimes referred to as Betsy Fry, was an English prison reformer, social reformer, philanthropist and Quaker.
 Fry was a major driving force behind new legislation to improve the treatment of prisoners, especially female inmates, and as such has been called the "Angel of Prisons".
 She was instrumental in the 1823 Gaols Act which mandated sex-segregation of prisons and female warders for female inmates to protect them from sexual exploitation.
-Fry kept extensive diaries in which the need to protect female prisoners from rape and sexual exploitation is explicit.
+Fry kept extensive diaries, in which she wrote explicitly of the need to protect female prisoners from rape and sexual exploitation.

-She was supported in her efforts by Queen Victoria and by Emperors Alexander I and Nicholas I of Russia and was in correspondence with both, their wives and the Empress Mother.
-In commemoration of her achievements she was depicted on the Bank of England £5 note, in circulation between 2002 and 2016.
+She was supported in her efforts by Queen Victoria and by Emperors Alexander I and Nicholas I of Russia; she was in correspondence with both Alexander and Nicholas, their wives, and the Empress Mother.
+In commemoration of her achievements, she was depicted on the Bank of England £5 note that was in circulation from 2002 until May 2017.

 Background and early life

-Elizabeth Fry was born in Gurney Court, off Magdalen Street, Norwich, into a prominent Quaker family, the Gurneys.
-Her childhood family home was Earlham Hall, which is now part of the University of East Anglia.
+Elizabeth Fry was born into a prominent Quaker family, the Gurneys, at Gurney Court, Norwich.
+Her childhood family home was Earlham Hall, which has been taken over by the University of East Anglia.
 Her father, John Gurney, was a partner in Gurney's Bank.
-Her mother, Catherine, was a member of the Barclay family who were among the founders of Barclays Bank.
+Her mother, Catherine, was a member of the Barclay family, who were among the founders of Barclays Bank.
 Her mother died when Elizabeth was twelve years old.

-As one of the oldest girls in the family, Elizabeth was partly responsible for the care and education of the younger children, including her brother Joseph John Gurney, a philanthropist.
-One of her sisters was Louisa Gurney Hoare, a writer on education.
+As one of the oldest girls in the family, Elizabeth was partly responsible for the care and education of the younger children, including her brother Joseph John Gurney, who became a philanthropist and evangelical leader.
+One of her sisters was Louisa Gurney Hoare, who married and was a writer on education.

 Family life

-She met Joseph Fry, a banker and a cousin of the Bristol Fry family, who was also a Quaker, when she was 20 years old.
-They married on 19 August 1800 at the Norwich Goat Lane Friends Meeting House and moved to St Mildred's Court in the City of London.
-Elizabeth Fry was recorded as a minister of the Religious Society of Friends in 1811.
+She met Joseph Fry when she was 20 years old.
+Also a Quaker, he was a banker and a cousin of the Bristol Fry family.
+After their marriage on 19 August 1800 at the Norwich Goat Lane Friends Meeting House, they moved to St Mildred's Court in the City of London.
+Elizabeth Fry was recorded in 1811 as a minister of the Religious Society of Friends.

 Joseph and Elizabeth Fry lived in Plashet House in East Ham between 1809 and 1829, then moved to The Cedars on Portway in West Ham, where they lived until 1844.

-Offspring
+Children

-They had eleven children, five sons and six daughters:
+They had eleven children – five sons and six daughters: